spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ### TFlite Interpreter

-For this, we can go with TensorFlow recommended apt package.
+For this, we can go with TensorFlow's recommended apt package.
 We've used the `pip` versions in the past, but this one is easier to install.
 These commands are directly from the original [instructions](https://www.tensorflow.org/lite/guide/python#install_tensorflow_lite_for_python).

 ```shell
 echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list